 The Papakura Museum is an ideal place for learning and development.
 We bring our people’s past into the present.
 Our Museum experiences are designed to foster a sense of local identity.
-Choose from our set programmes.
+Choose from our set Education Programmes, or contact us to see if we can create a custom programme to suit your needs.

 Phone: 09 298 2003